 Just some recent facts about Facebook users and what to do with them:

 - They tend to prefer the mobile app version.
-Mobile devices, in this case, includes not just phones, but also tablets.
+Mobile devices, in this case, include not just phones, but also tablets.
 According to data portal (2019), 96 percent of active Facebook users accessed the social media platform via such devices.
 Make sure to adjust the size and format of any Facebook ad when catering to this market.
 This means taking Ad length, images, text placement, and ad copy length into account.

 - Despite popular belief being that young people are largely exiting Facebook, it turns out that 65% of Facebook users are under 35.
 This still puts them in the Millennial and Gen-Z category.
 It would be a mistake to miss out on this lucrative demographic by falling for this myth.

 - Users spend about an average of an hour on Facebook every day.
-They log in multiple times to check what’s new in their feed, so it’s the best to look up the peak hours for Facebook use in that season.
+They log in multiple times to check what’s new in their feed, so it’s best to look up the peak hours for Facebook use in that season.

 - 86% of marketers are using Facebook for their ad campaigns.
 However, they don’t just use Facebook.
 They use multiple platforms in conjunction.
 This can be made easier with ad bundles that Facebook offers where they will post your ads to Facebook and affiliates like Instagram as well.
 This is particularly useful as people spend a similar amount of time on Instagram as they do on Facebook, doubling the potential chance of drawing attention.
 Use the “all placements” function when placing ads.